 The Tanakh anthology preserves a memory of Hebrew culture and identity.
 It establishes essential Jewishness as being a member of a family that struggles with God.
 A common assumption about scripture is that it exists to instruct and regulate you, but the Tanakh is by that view surprisingly stingy with regulations.
 We don’t know the history of how or why the anthologies within the Tanakh were amassed, but I see the Tanakh prioritizing narratives and preserving cultural material over giving specific instructions on law.
 Regard for Law and its values is very, very high in the various Tanakh books –whole psalms are dedicated to praising the Law– but instances of specific law decrees being referenced or applied are far more seldom.
 The letter of the preserved law codes doesn’t tend to play into the narratives or poetry of the Tanakh nearly as much as relationship issues or general lawlessness.
 The sermons of the prophets apply narrative therapy to the story of the Israelites, yet they don’t really specify pragmatic instructional details of how to proceed forward.
 Much of the specific law is obsolete without a temple and priesthood, many of the instructions are carried out only within their narrative and are never called upon again, and much of the Tanakh’s preserved content is simply irrelevant to the religious life of the individual (things like genealogies, census numbers, and inventories).
 These things retain significance and inform how Jews live out their Jewish-ness, but lack direct applicability outside of the historical world they are contextualized in.
 Instead, these memories of a lost past best serve to hold a group of people together and give them identity, purpose, and hope.
 Through the selections of books within the Torah, Nevi’im, and Ketuvim, we read of the rise, accomplishments, fall, and hope of Hebrew national autonomy.
 The covenant with Moses’s people is recorded retrospectively and declared broken but not severed, and hope is declared to the people who live on in the spirit of that covenant.

 The New Testament anthology preserves the core narrative of its community’s foundation and early teachings.
 The New Testament is written by people who were familiar with the content and promises of the Tanakh (most of its authors were Jewish) and assumes some knowledge the Tanakh’s material to contextualize its claims.
 There are only six books with narrative in the New Testament: the four biographies of Jesus, The Acts of the Apostles, and Revelation (yes, it’s a narrative, just working within the crazy conventions of the apocalyptic literary genre).
 These six books constitute a little over half of the New Testament, and it is important to notice that four are about Jesus, one provides short narratives about the earliest Christians, and one is a cryptic meta-tale of good vs. evil.
 That is not a very wide array of stories, and excepting Revelation they are all foundation stories that track the beginning of a movement.
 There really isn’t an overarching plot arc to the New Testament’s narratives except onward and upward (persecution is explicitly embraced as an sign of upward progression).
 The other twenty-one writings are instructional letters that were formative to the early churches.
-Oftentimes these letters do not provide context for the teachings they contain because the original recipients were living in that context.
+Oftentimes these letters do not provide context for the teachings they contain because the original recipients were living in that context and didn’t need it explained to themselves.
 The lack of narrative around these letters frames them to modern readers as very forward directed, not reliant upon nor restricted to the conditions of their time.

 There is quite a bit of contrast between the Tanakh and the New Testament.
 For one thing, the Tanakh is much more internally diverse in its content by every measure: intent, themes, characters, writers, time period, style, etc. The New Testament is more internally similar with its contents having come from a narrow timeframe, and multiple of its writings having come from the same authors.
 The Tanakh preserves the culture of a civilization that rose, fell, and must figure out how to endure.
 The New Testament preserves the inception of a culture whose only view of itself is optimistic progression.
 The Tanakh couches its instructional material within the extensive context of its narratives.
 This means that many instructions are dependent upon their narratives and contexts to have meaning and cannot be directly applied elsewhere.
 This leaves Jews with a wide variety of conclusions to draw about how to be Jewish.
 By contrast, most of the New Testament’s instructional material does not include explanations of the context they are interacting with, rendering those commands more seemingly timeless and yet also more nebulous to apply.
 This leaves Christians with a wide variety of conclusions to draw about how to be Christian.